maxpschonder/argocd-examples/exercises/exercises.md

 # ArgoCD exercises

 Note: Keep in mind that ArgoCD synchronises changes from a branch defined inside `targetRevision`.
-For the following exercises, the target branch is set to `exercises`.
-Please push all changes you make to the aforementioned branch.
+Every participant should create their own target branch to synchronise changes from.
+Please create a branch from the `k8s-training` branch and give it a unique name/identifier (e.g your name).
+Moving forward, please make sure you indicate your target branch inside the Application definition where applicable.

 ## Exercise 1 - Basics
-a) Create an ArgoCD Application for the Kubernetes manifests located inside the exercise-1 folder.
+a) Create an ArgoCD-Application-Manifest for the Kubernetes manifests located inside the exercise-1 folder and set its name to `exercise-1-yourName`.
+Ensure you set the targetRevision to your target branch.
+The project is `exercise-1`.

 b) Apply the application to a new namespace `exercise-1` in Argo.